Skip to main content

 Read more

-… for later in the year.
+… connecting children with disabilities to local sport and active recreation opportunities.
 Disability Sports Australia and Manningham Council invite children living with disabilities … come and try day marks the initial steps in the active journey of children living with disabilities.
-Each … event enables and empowers participants to discover local active opportunities within a fun, safe, and inclusive …
+Each …

 Disability Sports Australia and Manningham Council invite children living with disabilities to our free Variety Abilities Unleashed Kids event.